Fatima Bio

-Fatima Maada Bio (née Jabbe; born 27 November 1980), known simply as Fatima Bio, is a Sierra Leonean former actress, screenwriter and film producer who has served in the role of first lady of Sierra Leone, as the wife of President Julius Maada Bio since 2018.
+Fatima Maada Bio (née Jabbe; born 27 November 1980), also known as Fatima Bio or Fatima Jabbe-Bio, is a Sierra Leonean former actress, screenwriter and film producer who has served in the role of first lady of Sierra Leone, as the wife of President Julius Maada Bio since 2018.

 As an actress, Bio participated in several low-budget Nollywood movie projects, as well as other acting projects in the United Kingdom.
 She hails from Sierra Leone's Kono District, in the southeastern part of the country; however, part of her heritage is Gambian.

 Early life and education

 Fatima Jabbe was born in Koidu, Kono District, to Tigidankay and Umar Jabbie on 27 November 1980.
 Her mother is Sierra Leonean and her father is Gambian.
 She was raised in a Muslim family and remains a devout Muslim herself.
 She grew up in Kono and attended primary school at the Ansarul Islamic School.
 She later went to St Joseph's "Convent" Secondary School in Freetown.

 She holds a Bachelor of Arts with Honours degree in Performing Art from the Roehampton Institute in London.
 She also earned a Bachelor of Arts degree in journalism at the University of the Arts, London College of Communication, in 2017.